-Fitness can be a tricky puzzle to put together, so it’s time to clear up some of the confusion.
+Fitness can be a tricky puzzle to piece together, so it’s time to clear up some of the confusion.
 We asked six leading weight-lifting experts to share the advice that had the greatest impact on their own training, which they’ve since passed on to others.
 Read on to hear what they had to say.

 1. Don’t shy away from intensity